dwdas9/miniopostgrespolaristrino/README.md

 2. Update the setup-polaris script and run it
 3. Update the credentials in your Jupyter notebook

+## What Happens When You Shutdown?

+This trips people up, so let's be clear about what persists and what doesn't:

+**Survives restart (stored in Docker volumes):**
+- Your Parquet data files in MinIO
+- Iceberg metadata files in MinIO
+- PostgreSQL database (catalog data)

+**Lost on Polaris restart:**
+- Polaris OAuth credentials (clientID/clientSecret) - regenerated every time
+- Your catalog configuration (`my_catalog`) - needs to be recreated via setup script

+**What this means practically:**

+When you shutdown your machine and start Docker again, your raw data is still there in MinIO.
+But Polaris forgets everything - it generates new credentials and starts with an empty catalog.
+You need to:
+1. Get new credentials from Polaris logs
+2. Run the setup script to recreate `my_catalog`
+3. Update notebook with new credentials

+Your tables and namespaces will be gone from the catalog, but the underlying Parquet files are still in MinIO.
+For a dev/learning setup, just recreate your tables.
+For important data, you could re-register existing Iceberg tables by pointing to their metadata files in MinIO.

+This is a limitation of how Polaris handles bootstrap credentials - in production you'd use proper persistent credentials, but for local development it's a minor inconvenience.

 ## Why Even Bother?